scriniariii/CTF-Write-Ups/TryHackMe/U.A High School/U.A High School.md

+Hi, here is how to successfully complete the machine https://tryhackme.com/r/room/yueiua

 as always we will first of all start by doing an NMAP scan of the machine.

 I like to do a quick scan first, see what I find and then do a deep scan on the open ports. (and always saving the result in a file)